gorlak/gorlak.github.io/_posts/2016-08-06-insomniac-core-dump.md

 Andreas F, Bob Sprentall, Jonathan Adamczewski

 * Bob: The build aims it to be an invisible thing, no intervention
-* Bob: Each asset type has a builder tool, invoke that builder once to build all assets of that type
+* Bob: Each asset type has a builder tool (invoke that builder once to build all assets of that type? not sure)
 * Bob: Build system in front of builder, after the build runs once, no up front dependency registration
-* Bob: Worst case build with incremental build of changes due to dependency statting
 * Adam: Recast navigation is globally optimized by loading all data to analyze spatial proximity
-* Andreas: No file i/o in the game, only request load of asset-id, not file
+* Andreas: No file i/o in the game, only request load of asset-id (probably from LunaServer), not file (a very good thing)
-* Andreas: Ddependency graph of all the assets the engine has loaded -> key assets
+* Andreas: Dependency graph of all the assets the engine has loaded -> key assets
-* Andreas: DG is stored off for disc mastering to know how to layout assets
+* Andreas: DG is stored off for disc mastering to know how to layout assets (archiver tool analyzes the data)
-* Mike: Asset-id is a hash, they see collisions
+* Mike: Asset-id is a hash, they see collisions semi-frequently
-* Andreas: Don't use fios because DG loader has the info they need (serial loader working on known list)
+* Andreas: Don't use fios because DG loader has the info they need (serial loader working on known list?)
-* Bob: You mention BC7 is slow: did you consider streaming uncompressed textures?
-* Mike: They use updater script to graduate/migrate source data to new schema
+* Mike: They use updater script to graduate/migrate source data to new schema on demand, old data stays old in the repository (I think)
 * Adam: They do have a cache, doesn't sound content-hash addressable, fetches entries that might not be relevant (has deps inside it)
-* Andreas: Not sparse syncing, cordoning off departmental data, no task-specific condons yet
+* Andreas: No sparse syncing, cordoning off departmental data, no task-specific condons yet
 * Andreas: Feature development on the engine/tools take place on other branches
 * Bob: Branches are used to gate release to production